-In a previous blog post, Do You Hate Your Camera, I mentioned problems I was having with my otherwise dependable Panasonic Lumix GH4.
+In a previous blog post, I mentioned problems I was having with my otherwise dependable Panasonic Lumix GH4.
 I love shooting portraits and glamour with it in the studio with its aftermarket battery grip and sharp and image stabilized Lumix G Vario 14-45mm f/3.5-5.6 lens.
 But last year during every studio portrait session, after shooting about 100 exposures the camera would make a loud beep and crash.
 Initially the image I just made was intact but as the problem continued I lost the photo I just made when it shut down.
 When I turned the cameras back on, it would only work for a few exposures before crashing again.

 When last we visited this topic, Panasonic had diagnosed the problem as a battery issue and to some extant that made sense.
 After all, according to Wikipedia, “Lithium-ion batteries age.
 They only last two to three years, even if they are sitting on a shelf unused. ”

 My friend Mark Toal kindly loaned me a new battery, which I appreciated.
 After all, a new Panasonic 7.2V, 1860mAh DMW-BLF19 Rechargeable Lithium-ion Battery Pack costs $59.99.
 Doesn’t that price seem a bit high to you?
 But Panasonic has warned against using third-party batteries, so I haven’t tried that solution.